esatterwhite/node-seeli/README.md

 ## Events

-Instances of the seeli Command or Commands the inherit from it as also instances of the `EventEmitter` class.
-By default any flag that has its `event` option set to `true` will emit an event with the value of of the flag before the run function is executed.
+Instances of the seeli Command or Commands that inherit from it as also instances of the `EventEmitter` class.
+By default any flag that has its `event` option set to `true` will emit an event with the value of the flag before the run function is executed.

 ```js
 var EventCommand = new cli.Command({